colelawrence/Touch-Splitter-jQuery/README.md

 This is our basic page that is pictured above.
 You can see the source in the [index.html](/index.html) file.

 ####[Quick Test CoffeeScript](http://zombiehippie.github.io/Quick-Test-CoffeeScript/)
-Basic ide that uses two different splitters, one vertical splitter, then a horizontal splitter that divides the source from the compiled.
+Basic ide that uses two different splitters, one vertical splitter, then a horizontal splitter that divides the source from the compiled javascript.

 ## Example Setup
 It is highly recommended that your splitter container has a relative, absolute, or fixed `position`